-jubilinux for edison: debian jessie
+jubilinux for edison: debian stretch

 ubilinux ™ is an embedded Linux distribution from Emutex and is based on Debian Wheezy.
 It is targeted at embedded devices that have limited memory and storage capabilities.